YairShemer/ILS-SUMM/datasets/Datasets Description.md

 ## SumMe Features, Shots Durations and Ground Truth
 [This directory](summe_for_total_distance.zip) contains:
 1. Shots durations,
-obtianed using [Kernel Temporal Segmentation (KTS)](https://github.com/pathak22/videoseg/tree/master/lib/kts) with this parameters: maxShots = 55, vmax = 1.5, lmin = 1, lmax = 300.
+obtained  using [Kernel Temporal Segmentation (KTS)](https://github.com/pathak22/videoseg/tree/master/lib/kts) with this parameters: maxShots = 55, vmax = 1.5, lmin = 1, lmax = 300.
 As features for KTS we used RGB with 32 bins, extracted by [this script](gt%20auxiliary%20scripts/extract_features.py).
 2. Shots features (RGB with 32 bins, extracted by [this script](gt%20auxiliary%20scripts/extract_features.py)).
-3. Optimal selection of representative points that satisfaies the knapsack constraints (obtained by [PuLP](https://pypi.org/project/PuLP/) using [this script](gt%20auxiliary%20scripts/PuLP_for_Knapsack_Median.py)).
+3. Optimal selection of representative points that satisfies the knapsack constraints (obtained by [PuLP](https://pypi.org/project/PuLP/) using [this script](gt%20auxiliary%20scripts/PuLP_for_Knapsack_Median.py)).
 4. Optimal total distance.

 # TVSum for the KM task